Suggested Emphasis: Encourage one another, just like Barnabas.

 Christians in Jerusalem were the first to share the Good News with others.
 They were the ones that sent Barnabas to encourage the people of Antioch.
 Now it was time for Christians in other places to share with Christians in Jerusalem.

-In Antioch a prophet named “Agabus” phophesied that a famine would soon happen.
+In Antioch, a prophet named “Agabus” prophesied that a famine would soon happen.
 A famine is a period of time when few crops grow and many people go hungry.
 That meant people in Jerusalem would go hungry.